gambala/ruby_courses/README.md

-# RubyCourses.ru
+# RubyCourses.ru → Rubyshow

-The project was renamed to [gambala/rubyshow](https://github.com/gambala/rubyshow)
+The project was renamed and moved to [gambala/rubyshow](https://github.com/gambala/rubyshow)